 base.Dockerfile: Dockerfile from which an image for the Microsoft Container Registry (MCR) has been created.

-Dockerfile: a Dockerfile that is used to spin up a development container.
+Dockerfile: a Dockerfile used to spin up a development container.
 It contains the link to the MCR image.

 devcontainer.json: a configuration file to customize VS Code when it runs in the container.